cwjohnston/sensu-go-has-contact-filter/README.md

 ###  no_contacts

-The `no_contacts` function accepts the event object as it's sole argument.
+The `no_contacts` function accepts the event object as its sole argument.
 This function returns true if the event does not contain a `contacts` label under either the event's entity or check scopes.

 ## Installation